aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 }
 ```

-Now, we can use the Web3Modal component in our App.
-First of all, notice that we need to wrap into it the part of the App using the `wagmi` hooks.
-In this case, we wrapping it fully into it:
+Now, we can use the Web3Modal component in our app.
+First, notice that we need to wrap the part of the app into it using the `wagmi` hooks.
+In this case, we are wrapping it fully into it:

 ```jsx title="aurora-pass-example/src/App.js"